christiancagnazzo/se2022-02-HikeTracking/Retrospective/Retrospective_first_sprint.md

 - What caused your errors in estimation (if any)?

-We did not consider the time needed for learning the usage of the external API used (for example to upload the map of an hike) or other tecnologies; fixing bugs cost us unexpected time
+We did not consider the time needed to learn external API we used (for example to upload the map of an hike) and other technologies; Also, the time we took to fix the bugs was something which we did not expect

 - What lessons did you learn (both positive and negative) in this sprint?

 Positive: keep it simple stupid (KISS)
-Negative: We have to bee more swift in our communication
+Negative: We have to be more swift in our communication

 - Which improvement goals set in the previous retrospective were you able to achieve?